 1. Sense of Unity of The Self

-Maslow says, as we find ourselves in peak-experience, there comes the feeling of unity of the self, of wholeness and unification.
-To the observer, we seem of a single mind, less split and dissociated from the activity.
+Maslow suggests that when we reach a peak experience, a sense of unity within the self emerges, characterised by wholeness and unification.
+To the observer, we seem to be of a single mind, less split and dissociated from the activity.
 The surface-level personality seems to take a back seat.

 It seems this aspect, as with all others mentioned below, is a constituent of all other aspects as well as something we can speak of separately.
-Reading Maslow's work, other material on the subject, coupled with my personal experience, it appears that the self is fractal with all aspects containing, and contained in, all others.
+Reading Maslow's work and other material on the subject, coupled with my personal experience, it appears that the self is fractal with all aspects containing and contained in all others.

 2. One With The Environment

 He says that this is the greatest attainment of identity and autonomy.
-I can relate to this, as I have written recently in The Reflectionist.
-When I draw, when I become immersed in the work, the surface level personality of me disappears.
+I can relate to this, as I recently wrote about it in The Reflectionist.
+When I draw, when I become immersed in the work, the surface-level personality of me disappears.
 There seems only to be the activity and I come back “into the room” so to speak, only when I step back from the work.

 Maslow suggests that this is the greatest attainment of identity and autonomy.
 However, it seems temporary.